Decision Atlas

 Two-axis map of outside help Roles plotted by inside or outside position and structural consequence.
 Outside the company Inside the company Low consequence High consequence Outside, high Inside, high Outside, low Inside, medium Private advisory Governance advisor Board Executive team Coaching Consulting Fractional lead Internal coach

-Different rooms.
+Different subjects.
 Different responsibilities.
-The mistake is hiring from the wrong room.
+The mistake is hiring before the problem is named.

-A room is not a topic drawer.
-It is an outlet for demand.
-The buyer arrives with a plug: "I cannot delegate," "AI output is useless," "the board keeps circling."
-The Atlas gives that pressure somewhere to land.
+A subject is not a topic drawer.
+It is a way to turn owner pressure into a decision to inspect.
+The buyer arrives with a sentence: "I cannot delegate," "AI output is useless," "the board keeps circling."
+The Atlas gives that pressure somewhere useful to land.

 Outside Help Market